The Wonderful Wines Of Argentina

 Argentina is known for warm sweltering heat, stunning coastal stretches, lush tropical forests, diverse geography, windswept plains, and delicious, special wines of Argentina.
 The culture of Argentines is stemmed from colorful festivities packed with engaging music, rusty Tango dance, eclectic blend of influences, sweet and savory cuisine.
 However, every traditional event is not complete without opening a bottle of superior wine.
 Fun and fiesta are all about wine, which dunks you in the pool of happiness vouching for the vibrant vibe.

 Bonarda (also known as Douce Noir) has been known for its rich notes and juicy taste, which originally grows in the Piedmont region of Italy; however, its growth expanded to Argentina.
-The wine grapes trace its root to three thousand years back.
+The wine grape traces its roots to three thousand years back.
 Today, Bonarda can be found all across the warm climate sites with cooler night-time temperatures.
 The full-bodied wine caters notes of cherries, fennel, dried fig, and cassis.
 The versatile wine is wonderful served with cheese topped dishes, including pizza and baked pasta.
-The Bonarda grape has a thick skin, which has a high phenolic percentage and requires consistent heat for ripening.
+The Bonarda grape has a thick skin, which requires consistent heat for ripening.
 The vines of rich grapes are usually vibrant and therefore have the violet rich color with full-bodied flavor notes and vintage aroma.
 Bonarda is a full-bodied varietal, especially compared to Malbec, and usually has softer tannins, less intensity and phenolics.

 Bonarda has lower tannin thus goes well with flavors having a tinge of spice; you can also play with savory, sour, and sweet flavors.
 The fresh wine has the aroma and sweetness of blackberries and ripe raspberries with moderate tannins and tastes brim of heaven with homemade bacon, polenta, and mushrooms.
 Enhance the taste of the delicious ruby-colored wine with the perfect pick of grilled meat.
 Pork and chicken, along with savory cream sauces, are among the most pleasant and decent blends of flavors for sipping the fruity and medium-bodied berry forward wine.